-- 1. C. Position mapping
+- 1. B. Position mapping

-- 2. A. To increase earning potential of the business in the future
+- 2. C. Increase the earning potential of the business in the future

-- 3. C. Market leaders
+- 3. A. Market leaders

-- 4. B. The commercial development and use of an idea or process that appeals to consumers
+- 4. C. The commercial development and use of an idea or process that appeals to consumers

 - 5. D. Reduced product failure rate

-- 6. B. Establishing a unique selling point
+- 6. A. Establishing a unique selling point

-- 7. D. Competitiveness
+- 7. B. Competitiveness

-- 8. A. Process innovation
+- 8. C. Process innovation

-- 9. D. Paradigm innovation
+- 9. A. Paradigm innovation

-- 10. C. Medicines
+- 10. B. Medicines and vitamins

 - 11. B. Patent

-- 12. D. A trademark
+- 12. C. A trademark

 - 13. A. Balance sheet

-- 14. C. Adaptive creativity
+- 14. A. Adaptive creativity

 - 15. B. Innovative creativity

-Unit 5.7 Crisis management and contingency planning
+Crisis management and contingency planning

-True / False
+True/False

-a.
-T
+a. Т

-b.
+b. Т

+c.
 F

-c.
-T

-d.
-T
+d. Т

 e.
 T

-f.
-T
+f. Т

-g.
-T
+g. Т

 h.
 F

-i.
-T
+i. Т

 j.
 T

-k.
-T
+k. Т

-Task 2 - Case Study
+Task 2: Case study

 - a.
-Consumers, Retailers (e.g. Toys R Us), Pressure groups (news media reporters), senior management (CEO); PR Team (employees) - b.
+Consumers, Retailers (that sell Mattel toys), Pressure groups (news media reporters), Senior management (CEO and board of directors), PR Team, Employees. - b.
 A product recall happens when a product is faulty or substandard.
 In this case, Mattel had to recall (take back) 28 products that were defective.
 Product recalls can irrevocably damage the reputation of the business, e.g. Mattel could be associated with producing unsafe and harmful toys (even though its toys are outsourced to other firms in overseas countries).
 Financial compensation to dissatisfied retailers and consumers would also harm the profits of the business.
-Hence, product recalls can be a form of crisis for businesses. - c.
-Orisis management and contingency planning can better prepare businesses to deal with unforeseen emergencies and incidents such as the need to recall dangerous or substandard products.
-This would improve the multinational company's chances of surviving crises.

-o Secondly, multinational companies are more vulnerable to media exposure and pressure groups.
+Hence, product recalls can be a form of crisis for businesses. - c. o Crisis management and contingency planning can better prepare businesses to deal with unforeseen emergencies and incidents such as the need to recall dangerous or substandard products.
+This would improve the multinational company's chances of surviving crises. - o Secondly, multinational companies are more vulnerable to media exposure and pressure groups.
 Again, effective crisis management and contingency planning helps to minimize the damage caused by such negative publicity and to ensure its global operations remain intact.

-- 1. B. Crisis management
+- 1. C. Crisis management

-- 2. C. Crisis management
+- 2. B. Crisis management

-- 3. B. Expected
+- 3. A. Anticipated

 - 4. C. Public relations savvy managers

-- 5. D. Rumours and gossiping
+- 5. C. Rumours and gossiping

-- 6. C. Crisis prevention through foresight
+- 6. A. Crisis prevention through foresight

-- 7. D. Absenteeism issues
+- 7. A. Absenteeism issues

-- 8. B. The incident planned for is less likely to occur over time
+- 8. C. The incident planned for is less likely to occur over time

-- 9. B. Financially measurable threats
+- 9. C. Financially measurable threats

-- 10. C. A natural disaster that destroys the cinema
+- 10. A. A natural disaster that destroys the cinema